itz-sayak/GOT-PCD/readme.md

 <br>

-LOFT replaces the diffusion Schrodinger bridge used in P2P-Bridge with Optimal Transport Conditional Flow Matching (OT-CFM) and adds a learned latent conditioning pathway.
+GOT_PCD replaces the diffusion Schrodinger bridge used in P2P-Bridge with Optimal Transport Conditional Flow Matching (OT-CFM) and adds a learned latent conditioning pathway.
 A frozen SemanticAutoencoder encodes noisy geometry into latent tokens, a FreqEncodingTransformer refines those tokens as a function of time, and the PVCNN2Unet backbone consumes them through multi-level cross-attention.

 This repository contains two LOFT branches: